 - New: Diversity Statement.
 Upload as a PDF your 1-2 page document.
 This should discuss how you, because of your background, interests, or plans, will contribute to the diversity/inclusivity of our department and university.

 - Three letters of recommendation.
 The online application requests contact information for each reference (name, position, institution, email).
 References will receive an email from us inviting them to fill out our online reference form and upload their letter of recommendation.
 After submitting your application, an online checklist becomes available and you can monitor receipt of your letters.
 At least three letters of recommendation must be received by the application deadline of December 1st.

 - Upload as a PDF unofficial transcripts from all colleges/universities attended.

 - You must also send official transcripts from all colleges/universities that you have (or soon will) received a degree to: Office of the Registrar, 5257 University of Oregon, Eugene OR 97403-5257.
 Official transcripts sent to Admissions will automatically be forwarded to the Registrar’s Office.
 See Transcripts

 - Writing Sample.
 Upload as a PDF a recent class paper, thesis, or article.

 - Curriculum Vita/Resume.
 Upload as a PDF your curriculum vita/resume.

 - Official TOEFL scores (international applicants only).
 Upload as a PDF your official TOEFL score report and request that ETS send official results to Institution Code 4846.
-A minimum of 88 on the IBT exam OR minimum of 7.0 on the IELTS exam is required by the University of Oregon.
+A minimum total score of 88 on the IBT exam OR minimum total score of 7.0 total band score on the IELTS exam is required by the University of Oregon.

-Information on housing and child care is available via the Housing Department’s website.
+Information on required immunizations is available via the University Health Center’s website.

 For information about the Psychology Program or the application process, please contact: